|life span|| |

 Basenjis are fastidious when it comes to self-care and, much like cats, will spend hours grooming themselves, making them a very low-maintenance breed.
 This means fewer baths and minimum brushing—just once a week should keep your Basenji's skin healthy and coat looking sharp.

-Regular brushing is a good time to check for things like coat sheen (dull hair can mean a lack of nutrients in diet), nail length, and ear and dental health.
+Regular brushing is a good time to check for things like coat sheen (dull hair can mean a lack of nutrients in her diet), nail length, and ear and dental health.
 Nails should be trimmed if you can hear them tapping against the floor.
 Basenjis' ear canals should be pale pink with very little—and fairly odorless—wax.
 Be sure to look for any signs of movement (mites!) and foreign objects in the canal.
 A Basenji's teeth should be brushed often.
-This guide gives a thorough home health check-list full of how-tos, but remember, this doesn't replace a visit to the vet.
+A thorough home health check-list is important, but remember, this doesn't replace a visit to the vet.
 Always reach out to your vet with any concerns.

-The Basenji is considered an overall healthy breed with a lifespan of 13 to 14 years.
+The Basenji is considered an overall healthy breed with a lifespan of 13–14 years.
 Like all breeds, the Basenji is prone to certain diseases.
-The Basenji Club of America, the official breed club, requires registered breeders to test for hip dysplasia, autoimmune thyroiditis, Fanconi syndrome, progressive retinal atrophy (PRA), and complete an annual thorough eye exam until age 6, then every two years thereafter.
-Additional Basenji health issues to be aware of—and talk to your breeder or rescue league about—are: Basenji enteropathy, persistent pupillary membranes (PPM), immunoproliferative small intestinal disease (IPSID), coloboma, and pyruvate kinase deficiency (PKD).
+The Basenji Club of America, the official breed club, requires registered breeders to test for hip dysplasia, autoimmune thyroiditis, Fanconi syndrome, progressive retinal atrophy (PRA), and complete an annual thorough eye exam (owners should continue this until age 6, then every two years thereafter).

-Basenjis are still used as hunting dogs in the Congo.
-In America, they're typically kept as family pets and are often seen competing in lure coursing or as show dogs.
-As of 2018, the Basenji was the AKC’s 87th most popular breed.
+Basenjis are still used as hunting dogs in the Congo today.
+In the U.S., they're typically kept as family pets and are often seen competing in lure coursing or as show dogs.

 - Basenjis are almost cat-like in the way they self-groom, which keeps their short-haired coat nearly odorless and clean.